are health tests that can be performed on the Newfoundland which guides the breeder in making informed decisions.

 Cystinuria is a genetic disease that causes calculi stones in the

 is completely genetic.
-If every breeder would commit to testing their
+If every breeder would commit to testing their breeding dogs, this disease

 could be eliminated from the Newfoundland breed.